lnikol00/chess-game/README.md

 # CHESS GAME

-Fun 3D chess game built with Unity and C#
+Fun 3D chess game built with Unity and C# programing lanugage.
+Game is designed for 2 players and include all special chess moves such as En Passant, Castling and Promotion.